 “A place where residents can go with their families to share a walk in the park, to have an ice cream on main street or to hear a local music group perform.”

-The park will offer activities and amenities such as a multi-purpose performance area, a restaurant on the lake, an innovative children’s play area with an adjacent café for parents, a family game area, a farmers’ market, and a boat rental kiosk.
+The park offers activities and amenities such as a multi-purpose performance area, a restaurant on the lake, an innovative children’s play area with an adjacent café for parents, a family game area, a farmers’ market, and a boat rental kiosk.

-PPS is now working with the Oviedo Citizens’ Advisory Committee and project partner MJM Management Group — a public space management team — to create an operational plan and management entity for the park.
-PPS is also assisting the landscape architects in translating the community’s vision into design development and construction plans for the park.
-The projected completion date is spring 2008.
+PPS worked with the Oviedo Citizens’ Advisory Committee and project partner MJM Management Group — a public space management team — to create an operational plan and management entity for the park.
+PPS also assisted the landscape architects in translating the community’s vision into design development and construction plans for the park, which opened in the spring of 2008.